tinegachris/bytes-to-watts-webinar/README.md

 ### Smart Solar Monitoring

-The smart solar monitoring project demonstrates how to monitor and optimize solar energy usage using simulated data.
+The smart solar monitoring project demonstrates how to optimize solar energy usage using simulated data.
 It includes the following components:

 - **Data**: Simulated historical and real-time solar energy data.
 - **Dashboard**: A Streamlit-based real-time dashboard to visualize energy data.